Pokémon Rumble U: Reception

-Pokémon Rumble U has received mostly mixed to negative reviews.
-On Metacritic, the game received an aggregated score of 49 out of 100, and a user score of 4.9.
+Pokémon Rumble U has received mostly mixed reviews.
+On Metacritic, the game received an aggregated score of 49 out of 100, and a user score of 5.0.
 Its aggregate score at GameRankings was also 49%.

-Writing for Nintendo Insider, Joe Merrick gave the game 70%, summarising that "Pokémon Rumble U is a simple and fun game, but may bore a few players".

 Mike Manson of Nintendo Life gave a more mixed review, giving Rumble U 6 out of 10; summarising that "Pokémon Rumble U is straightforward fun that's a far cry from the main Pokémon titles, but it does pair some key strategic elements of the series with the button bashing – though there are definitely moments where there's too much going on to keep real track of, which does lead to more reliance on the latter than the former".

 Chris Carter of Destructoid rated the game a 6/10.
 He critiqued it, finding Pokémon Rumble U too linear, lacking strategy, and repetitive and basic.
 Despite its flaws, he claims it may be a fun experience with friends and in short periods of gameplay.

 Will Greenwald of PCMag gave the game a 2/5.
 He criticized it for not living up to the mechanics of Pokémon Rumble Blast and lacking a Pokémon upgrade system, due to what he deemed an unnecessary incorporation of external merchandise into gameplay.
 If one wants to grow attached to their Pokémon, they must buy its corresponding NFC figurine – only then will they be able to "upgrade" it to their liking.
 Nonetheless, he said the game is too linear and short to enjoy the upgrades.